gchwalik/pawsitive/backend/README.md

 Because all the code is built and runs in the container, your IDE will probably tell you that you don't have needed packages installed in the backend code.
 If this bothers you, you can resolve it with `poetry install --no-root`.

+## WARNING

+Please do not commit changes to the sqlite3 db, unless it is directly related to updates to the models/etc. This is the out-of-the-box test data.

 ## Running `django-admin` commands

 `python manage.py ..` and `django-admin ..` commands are fairly interchangeable.
-See their differences in the [docs here](https://docs.djangoproject.com/en/5.2/ref/django-admin/).
+See their differences in the [Django docs here](https://docs.djangoproject.com/en/5.2/ref/django-admin/).

-Because the project is wrapped in docker and doesn't require any local configuration, to successfully run admin commands, just as `makemigrations`, etc, you need to run:
+Because the project is wrapped in docker and doesn't require any local configuration, to successfully run admin commands, such as `makemigrations`, etc, you need to run:
 ```
 $> make run
 ```